xenit-eu/care4alf/README.md

 ## Build

+Before you build you have to run setup.sh or setup.bat, depending on your operating system.
+That script will create the necessary symlinks.

 Using Gradle, run gradle installBundle to deploy on your local Alfresco. (requires Dynamic Extensions 1.1+)

 Your JS controller file reference can be added to the main `care4alf.js` file.